Steel Town (Karachi)

-Steel Town is an 8126 acres suburb that houses employees of Pakistan Steel Mills, where permanent serving officers and workers offered subsidised rents.
+Steel Town is an 8126 acres suburb that houses employees of Pakistan Steel Mills, where permanent serving officers and workers are offered subsidised rents.

 It is located along the N-5 National Highway that stretches from Karachi to Thatta eastwards.
-Steel Town is in the Bin Qasim sub-division (tehsil) of Malir District in Karachi, Pakistan, about 21 km from Karachi Airport and 40 km from Karachi Port.
+Steel Town is in the Gadap Town, Bin Qasim sub-division (tehsil) of Malir District in Karachi, Pakistan, about 21 km from Karachi Airport and 40 km from Karachi Port.

 The neighbouring areas include, Pipri, Shah Latif Town, Shah Town and Gulshan-e-Hadeed.